 + Build a shared parenting approach that both of you can follow and feel good about

-We'll start by getting a clear sense of where you are as a coparenting team, what's working, what you each need, and what a successful coparenting dynamic looks like for your family.
+We'll check in with where you are as a coparenting team, what's working, what you each need, and what you'd like to shift to have a better coparenting dynamic.

-We'll come back together to identify the patterns most worth addressing and begin building a concrete shared parenting approach, with clearer communication, stronger structure, and practical tools you can use right away.
+In the following sessions, we will begin building a shared parenting approach, with open communication, solid structure, and practical tools you can use right away.

 Investment

 Sessions are $190 per 50-minute session.
-I don't bill insurance directly, but I provide superbills for potential out-of-network reimbursement.
+I do not accept insurance.
 Many clients use HSA/FSA funds.

 My role in coparenting therapy is to support cooperative, respectful communication between parents for the benefit of their children.
 I do not participate in custody evaluations, court proceedings, or provide recommendations for legal matters.
 All sessions are focused on practical tools, realistic agreements, and building a shared parenting approach that works for your family.